 - blood sugar control

 Fenugreek has been used for more than 2,000 years to stimulate flagging appetites, as well as for an assortment of digestive complaints, including heartburn and gas.
-Recent animal evidence indicates that it increases the production of pancreas enzymes, and scientific evidence also supports its use for ulcers.
+Studies suggest that it increases the production of pancreas enzymes, and scientific evidence also supports its use for ulcers.

 Gargle with fenugreek seed tea to relieve sore throats and soothe coughs.
 Traditional uses for this herb include arthritis, bronchitis, and fevers, and as a general male reproductive tonic.
 With its anti-inflammatory properties, fenugreek has been used topically for abscesses, boils, wounds, burns, eczema, gout, and skin ulceration.

 In 2018, a meta-analysis published in the journal Phytotherapy Research reported that consumption of fenugreek can significantly increase the amount of produced breast milk versus a placebo.
 A 2019 double-blind, randomized trial that tested an herbal tea containing fenugreek found no adverse events during the 30-day study or for the first year of an infant’s life.
 Certain plant compounds found naturally in fenugreek (sapogenins) can mimic or regulate human steroid hormones or hormone precursors.
 This may account for the herb’s traditional use for increasing breast milk production.